-Event with Exemption - \$50 i.e.(permit to hold Baker Classic and Classic Ranch Horsemanship class only)
+Event with Exemption - \$50 i.e.(permit to hold Jack Baker Finals Qualifie)

 - A. For add-back, see Rule XI, Part V. - B. More classes may be added at manager's discretion. - C. There will be no conflicting show dates within a Region.